turtletabletop/customkeyboard/journal.md

 - https://jlcpcb.com/partdetail/Kailh-CPG151101S111/C5184526
 - kalih == cherry mx switches standard

-purple and pink case would be sick, with blue pcb
+purple and pink case, with blue pcb, lavender keycaps

 figure out how to get pcb with traces so that I can tell where the pcb art is gonna be